mymultiplatform/MYM-A-B-/HUEVO/README.md

  The prediction error of the forward model can serve as an intrinsic reward.
-If the agent is in a
+If the agent is in a state it hasn’t seen often (hard to predict next state accurately), the prediction error is high, yielding a higher intrinsic reward and thus encouraging the agent to explore that region further.